cozy/cozy-flagship-app/README.md

 - install XCode and Android Studio (or Android SDK)
 - Node 16

-## Sentry configuration (REQUIRED, DO NOT SKIP)
+## Sentry configuration

-This application will not run without a Sentry configuration, even in development mode.

-### Getting the configuration

 If you are a Cozy developer, please get the actual Sentry configuration.
-For this, you need to decrypt the `cozy-react-native/sentry.properties` file in the `password-store-team` repository.
+For this, you need to decrypt the `cozy-react-native/sentry.properties` file in the `password-store-team` repository and add it in `.env` file as `SENTRY_AUTH_TOKEN`.

-If you are not a Cozy developer and you do not care about Sentry, you can just take the following example: https://github.com/getsentry/examples/blob/master/react-native/sentry.properties

-Either way, you should now have a file similar to `android/sentry.properties.example`.

-### Installing the configuration

-Put the Sentry configuration into the following files:

-- `android/sentry.properties`
-- `ios/sentry.properties`

 ## Run the Cozy Flagship App